Chassis: Electronics

 In an electronic device (such as a computer), the chassis consists of a frame or other internal supporting structure on which the circuit boards and other electronics are mounted.

-In some designs, such as older ENIAC sets, the chassis is mounted inside a heavy, rigid cabinet, while in other designs such as modern computer cases, lightweight covers or panels are attached to the chassis.
+In some designs, such as older ENIAC sets, the chassis is mounted inside a heavy, rigid cabinet, while in other designs, such as modern computer cases, lightweight covers or panels are attached to the chassis.

 The combination of chassis and outer covering is sometimes called an enclosure.

 Firearms

 The M2010 Enhanced Sniper Rifle, based on the bolt-action Remington 700 design but bedded inside an accurizing chassis.

-In firearms, the chassis is a bedding frame on long guns such as rifles to replace the traditionally wooden stock, for the purpose of better accurizing the gun.
-The chassis is usually made from hard metallic material such as aluminium alloy (and less frequently stainless steel, titanium alloy or recently magnesium alloy) due to metals having superior stiffness and compressive strength compared with wood or synthetic polymer, which are commonly used in conventional rifle stocks.
+In firearms, the chassis is a bedding frame for long guns, such as rifles, replacing the traditionally wooden stock to improve accurizing.
+The chassis is usually made from hard metallic material such as aluminium alloy (and less frequently, stainless steel, titanium alloy, or recently magnesium alloy) due to metals having superior stiffness and compressive strength compared with wood or synthetic polymers, which are commonly used in conventional rifle stocks.

 The chassis essentially functions as a more extensive pillar bedding, providing a metal-on-metal bearing surface that has reduced shifting potential under the stress of recoil.
-A barreled action bedded into a metal chassis would theoretically operate more consistently during repeated firing, resulting in better precision.
-With the increasing availability of CNC machining, chassis have become more affordable and sophisticated as well as gained increasing popularity as these types of chassis can be expanded to accommodate customizable "furniture" (buttstock, pistol grip, etc.) and rail interface systems that provide mounting points for various accessories.
+A barreled action bedded into a metal chassis would theoretically operate more consistently during repeated firing, resulting in better accuracy and precision.
+With the increasing availability of CNC machining, chassis have become more affordable and sophisticated, as well as gained popularity as these types of chassis can be expanded to accommodate customizable "furniture" (buttstock, pistol grip, etc.), and rail interface systems that provide mounting points for various accessories.